manicdigger/manicdigger/README.md

 Manic Digger
 ============
 Manic Digger is a 3D voxel building game similar to Minecraft.
-Build yourself a home in your own world or connect to an online server to team up with others to create great buldings!
+Build yourself a home in your own world or connect to an online server to team up with others to create great buildings!

 You can download the game directly from the GitHub releases page:
 https://github.com/manicdigger/manicdigger/releases/latest